lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 **Here are some important considerations when upgrading versions:**

-- In addition, since the backend spring boot version of renren-fast is relatively low, only 2.6.6, it is necessary to modify it to version 2.7.17 in the pom file.
+- Since the backend spring boot version of renren-fast is relatively low, only 2.6.6, it is necessary to modify it to version 2.7.17 in the pom file.

 - Note: To start the frontend of this project, Python needs to be downloaded.
 I have downloaded version 3.12.0 and also need to make modifications to the `package.json` file, updating `"node-sass": "4.13.1"` and `"sass-loader": "7.3.1"`.
 Afterward, execute the following commands: